Skip to main content

 OPERATE_RET tdl_button_read_status(TDL_BUTTON_HANDLE handle, uint8_t *status);

-This interface is used to dynamically set the active level of the button, suitable for applications such as DIP switches.
+Dynamically set the effective level of the button, which is suitable for scenarios such as DIP switches.

 /**